-A final court order or superannuation agreement that effects a split of CSS entitlements should be lodged with CSS.
+A final court order or superannuation agreement that effects a split of PSS entitlements should be lodged with PSS.
+Contact details for this part of the process are on page 17.

 Serving a court order or a superannuation agreement

 A court order or superannuation agreement must be accompanied by: